How does this medication work? What will it do for me?

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each chewable, salmon, round, biconvex tablet, debossed with "ASA 80" on one side and scored on the other side, contains ASA 80 mg.
+Each chewable, salmon-coloured, round, biconvex tablet, debossed with "ASA 80" on one side and scored on the other side, contains 80 mg of ASA.
 Nonmedicinal ingredients: cornstarch, D&C Yellow No. 10 Aluminum Lake, FD&C Red No. 40 Aluminum Lake, mannitol, orange flavor, sodium saccharin, and stearic acid.

 How should I use this medication?

 The recommended dose of ASA for adults varies widely according to the particular condition being treated.